 A: Like, now would be good.

-A: Three main books.
-I’m working on drafting the last book in the trilogy now.
-It’s tentatively titled Sunrise.
-There will also be a novelette titled Darla’s Story that tells everything that happens to Darla between when the supervolcano erupts and when she meets Alex.
+A: It’s a three-and-a-half-ology.
+There are three main books and also a novelette titled Darla’s Story that tells everything that happens to Darla between when the supervolcano erupts and when she meets Alex.

 Q: Is there a discussion or curriculum guide for ASHFALL?

 A: Yes, Tanglewood Press created a great discussion guide.
 Check it out on their site.
 There are several other curriculum or discussion guides linked here.

 Q: Why did you set the beginning of Ashfall in Cedar Falls, Iowa?

 A: Originally Ashfall was set in Indianapolis, where I live.
 (Write what you know, right?)
 Alex fled from Indianapolis toward a farm in Yellow Springs, Ohio, modeled on my brother’s farm.
 But as I researched the Yellowstone supervolcano, I quickly realized that the disaster wouldn’t be bad enough in Indianapolis.
 It would be horrible everywhere, as food supplies ran out and mass starvation ensued, but I wanted to write about ash, lightning, and collapsing buildings–not slow death by starvation.
 Based on maps of the Yellowstone super-eruption of 2.1 million years ago, I estimated that the closest Alex could start to a similar eruption and have a realistic hope of surviving would be about 900 miles.
 I got out an old Rand-McNally road atlas and drew a circle around Yellowstone 900 miles in radius.
 That circle neatly bisected Waterloo, Iowa.